tecnico-sec/Project-Overview-2023_1/README.md

 - PDF format;
 - Mandatory file name `YYYY-MM-DD_CXX.pdf`
-(where `C` is A for Alameda, T for Tagus, `XX` is the Fenix group number with two digits, `YYYY-MM-DD` corresponds to year, month and date of the document);
+(where `C` is A for Alameda, T for Tagus, `XX` is the Fénix group number with two digits, `YYYY-MM-DD` corresponds to year, month and date of the document);

 - Report cover: Project title.
 Headed by course name, group campus, group number.
 In the next row: group members sorted by ascending student number.